kachick/chawan/readme.md

 * JavaScript based navigation, (very) basic JS support in documents
 * cookies

-...and a lot more planned.
+...with a lot more planned.

 ## Caveats

-Chawan is still very much an experimental browser engine with some serious
+Chawan is still an experimental web browser with some serious limitations:
-limitations:

-* Chawan uses uses its own browser engine, implemented from scratch.
+* Chawan uses uses its own browser engine, mostly implemented from scratch.
 Expect bugs and missing features.
-* Chawan has no incremental layouting capabilities yet, so it may is rather slow on large websites with complicated layout.
+* Chawan has no incremental layouting capabilities yet, so it is rather slow on large websites with complicated layout.
-* While buffers run as separate processes, Chawan does not have any actual sandboxing.
+* While buffers run as separate processes, Chawan does not do any actual sandboxing.
 I would strongly advise against enabling scripting until this problem is resolved.